 According to food safety guidelines, meat should be cooked to a minimum internal temperature of 160°F to 180°F to be considered fully cooked and safe to eat.
 Generally speaking, cooking food for a longer time at a lower temperature yields better results than cooking it at a higher temperature for a shorter time.

 How to Sous Vide Fruits and Vegetables

-Sous vide is an excellent cooking method for fruits and vegetables because it is quick, easy, and retains nutrients.
-To cook fruits and vegetable sous vide, you can either cook them at a lower temperature for a more extended period or at a higher temperature for a shorter period.
+Sous vide cooking is highly recommended for fresh produce because it is fast, simple, and effective at preserving nutrients.
+It allows for a wide range of versatility, including the ability to cook produce at a lower temperature for a more extended period or at higher temperatures for a shorter period.

 Time and Temperature Guidelines for Sous Vide Fruits and Vegetables